skaegi/simple-toolchain-with-jenkins/README.md

 	CF_ORG_NAME="..."
 	CF_SPACE_NAME="..."
 </pre>
-to use the right cf tokens, and org and space where your app should be deployed.
+to use the right cf tokens, and org and space where this Hello World app should be deployed.

 * Create the app toolchain that will deploy this Hello World app